-Measures have been adopted by governments and national regulators with a view to containing the spread of COVID-19, including travel bans, shut-downs of businesses and workplaces, quarantine and elective self-isolation; leaving large parts of many economies, including the Irish and UK economies, effectively closed.
-The extent and duration of these and any further restrictions, and the timing of lifting of restrictions, is as yet unknown.
+Measures initially adopted by governments and national regulators with a view to containing the spread of COVID-19, including travel bans, shut-downs of businesses and workplaces, quarantine and elective self-isolation; led to many economies, including the Irish and UK economies, effectively shutting down.
+While both the Irish and UK economies have started to open again as restrictions are gradually lifted, depending on the path of the virus there remains the risk that restrictions will need to be re-imposed at some point.

 The COVID-19 outbreak caused stock markets worldwide to lose significant value and impacted economic activity worldwide.
-Both advanced economies, including the Irish and UK economies, and emerging market and developing economies are generally assessed to be in recession.
+Both advanced economies, including the Irish and UK economies, and emerging market and developing economies are generally expected to contract this year.
 There is elevated uncertainty in respect of a range of matters, including the extent, duration and intensity of the financial consequences and potential customer behaviour and societal implications.
 The scale and speed of the economic impact is extreme; notwithstanding that there has also been material monetary policy, government support measures and regulatory intervention, both nationally and globally.
 The effectiveness of economic policy measures and the timing of a return to more normalised economic activity and its form and extent are as yet unknown.

 Regulatory interventions have included the announcement by the European Central Bank (the "ECB") of temporary measures to enable the banks which it directly supervises to continue to support the wider economy.
-Amongst other measures, the ECB will allow such banks to operate temporarily below the level of capital required by the Pillar 2 guidance, the capital conservation buffer and the liquidity coverage ratio.
+Amongst other measures, the ECB will allow such banks to operate temporarily below the level of capital required by the Pillar 2 Guidance (as defined below), the capital conservation buffer and the liquidity coverage ratio.